gabywald/CurriculumGenerator/Python/README.md

   -nei, --noextrainfo   NO quote / Citation
-  -m, --make            Launch Making of PDF from TeX file -ya, --allyes         Automatically yes for generated elements / questions
+  -m, --make            Launch Making of PDF from TeX file -ya, --allyes         Automatically yes for generated elements / questions -bio, --biographic    Curriculum Generation in a Biographic way

 END of help
 ```